xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

     If you need to customize default exclusions file, just put custom file in [the configs directory](../task/config.md) and plugin will extend it with additional excludes if required.

-    But do not try to set custom excludes file directly into spotbugs task!
+    But do not set custom excludes file directly (with `spotbugs.excludeFilter`)!

 ### Manual exclusion